DanielShamsoddini/ALifeFinalProject/README.md

    Accounting for Synaptic Weights:

-        Weights are randomly decided at start (between either -1 or 1) and can not be changed through mutation, evolution does not affect synaptic weights except when a sensor or motor is added/removed
+        Weights are randomly decided at start (either -1 or 1) and can not be changed through mutation, evolution does not affect synaptic weights except when a sensor or motor is added/removed

 ### Observations and Conclusion
    Observations: